 Kansas utilizes multiple techniques to validate case read data, including monitoring reader consistency.
 Reader consistency concerns may be identified during reconciliation meetings with Child Welfare Case Management Providers (CWCMP) or through the quality assurance process during measurement reviews.

+Reconciliation meetings are held after each case review period.
 Reader consistency concerns may also be identified during quarterly CPI meetings.
 Reader consistency reports are generated and reviewed for each outcome/question in each instrument as part of the case reader training process.
 Beginning in April 2021, Kansas DCF began a new training format for reader reliability and consistency.
 Prior to the training, the case readers complete a mock case review, reviewing the same cases.
 The case read results are then compiled, identifying any differences or inconsistencies.
 The focus of the training is based on the identified differences or inconsistencies and resolving those differences by providing additional guidance and instructions that can be utilized for future reads.